Monday, January 13, 2014

 You can get Sammy the Mouse from Uncivilized Books.

 Life Zone is darkly-humored and absurdist slice-of-life story that follow the lives of Megg, Mogg, & Owl.
 Characters that Hanselmann has created and worked on for five years now.

-What makes Life Zone so great is Hanselmann's ability to start of with broad characterizations and slowly and with precisely hone in further with the characters, so by the end we're read more realized and textured characters then what we had in the beginning.
+What makes Life Zone so great is Hanselmann's ability to start off with broad characterizations and slowly and with precise hone in further with the characters, so by the end, we're read more realized and textured characters then what we had in the beginning.
 This is great for readers coming into Hanselmann's work for the first time.
 Hanselmann also has a great grasp at setting up jokes and timing the pay off perfectly.
-This timing is helped by Hanselmann using a four tier twelve panel layout.
+This timing is helped by Hanselmann using a four-tier twelve panel layout.
 With this layout, Hanselmann has a tight control over pacing and setting things up.

 Hanselmann has improved as an artist.
 Hanselmann has a great ability to capture the mundane things in life--just look at the image above--with his artwork and make them larger than life.
 Her linework has a lineage from C.F. and the Fort Thunder era.
 He's highly influenced by their stories but especially their art style and is continuing their style through his work.
 There's also a touch of ligne claire.
 That ligne claire touch is almost a subversion of the style.